×

 WHERE last_name NOT IN ('გელაშვილი', 'გოგუაძე')

-Select all students which lastname contains 'უა' with
+Select all students which lastname contains 'უა' with LIKE operatorSELECT *

 FROM students